Water Treatment Management

 Geographic Diversity

-Students from other countries are interested in Water Quality and Wastewater Treatment Management and Recycling Tech, too.
-About 0.7% of those with this major are international students.
+Water Quality and Wastewater Treatment Management and Recycling Tech appeals to people across the globe.
+About 0.3% of those with this major are international students.

 How Much Do Water Treatment Management Majors Make?